vivaria/edisonrul.ing/docs/source/cards/b/batteryman-c.md

 ### Card Rulings

-●If you have 2 “Batterymen C” on the field in Attack Position, each of your Machines gains +1000 ATK.
+*   If you have 2 “Batterymen C” on the field in Attack Position, each of your Machines gains +1000 ATK.
 If you have 3 “Battermen C” on the field in Attack Position, each of your Machines gains +1500 ATK.
 (NOT +4500!!!)
-●A “Batteryman C” equipped to “Relinquished” is not in Attack or Defense Position so it won't be counted for the effect of “Batteryman C”.
+*   A “Batteryman C” equipped to “Relinquished” is not in Attack or Defense Position so it won't be counted for the effect of “Batteryman C”.
-●If “Batteryman C” is changed to Machine-Type, it will itself gain the ATK bonus.
+*   If “Batteryman C” is changed to Machine-Type, it will itself gain the ATK bonus.